blynkkk/blynkkk.github.io/new/en/event_notification_period.md

 ### Events: Notification Period

-Notification Period defines how often notifications are sent for this particular even.
+Notification Period defines how often notifications are sent for this particular event.

 For example, a 1 minute period means end-users won't get more than one notification per 1 minute, even if hardware or API sends more.
 After 1 minute since the last posted notification expires, new notifications will get in.